Criminology and criminal justice

-The grouping conducts empirical research, together with more theoretically-oriented work, on the nature of crime and deviance, social control and the principal institutions of the criminal justice system in contemporary society.
+The Department of Sociology hosts a thriving community of scholars working in the field of criminology.
+Members of the Department of Sociology conduct empirical research, together with theoretically-oriented work, on the nature of crime and social control and the operation of the principal institutions of the criminal justice system in contemporary society.

 - Asset recovery, organised and syndicated crime

 - Cyber and criminal justice system (incorporating the police service, courts and sentencing, prisons and probation)

 - Early intervention, anti-social behaviour and social control